CourageOghogho/revenueTracker/README.md

 # revenueTracker

 The project is based on Java language.
-The following frameworks and technologies were used
+The following frameworks, technologies and dependencies were used
 1. Spring Boots
 2. Rest API
+3. HATEOAS
-3. JPA
+4. JPA
-4. MySQL
+5. MySQL

 ------------------------------------------------------
 The rest endpoints